egandavidpatrick-del/project-navigator/README.md

 ### Repository Scope

-> The production application source code is private because Project Navigator was developed for an internal company environment.
+> The production application was developed as a bespoke production development, its source code remains private.
 This repository intentionally contains the public technical documentation, architecture, screenshots, video demonstrations and deployment guidance rather than the proprietary application source.

 ## At a Glance